Michael Crouch (actor)

-Michael Lockwood Crouch (born May 17, 1984 in Austin, Texas) is an American voice actor who specializes in voice acting.
+Michael Lockwood Crouch (born May 17, 1984, in Austin, Texas) is an American voice actor.
 He has recorded over 300 audiobooks, through which he received 29 Earphone Awards, 2 Audie Awards, 1 Voice Arts Award, and 1 Odyssey Award honor.
 In June 2021, AudioFile named him a Golden Voice Narrator.
 As an actor, he is best known for his roles on the English-language Pokémon and Yu-Gi-Oh! television series.

 Biography

-Crouch was born May 17, 1984 in Austin, Texas.
+Crouch was born May 17, 1984, in Austin, Texas.
 He earned a Bachelor of Fine Arts degree in Musical Theatre from Ithaca College in 2007.

 Crouch began narrating audiobooks in 2013.
 He specializes in voicing young adult characters, LGBT fiction and nonfiction, and Southern American literature.

 Crouch presently lives in New York City.